AlucardUnrekt/CyberSafety/README.md

 * The password must include upper and lower case letters, more than one number, and special characters.
 * This password should not contain information related to you, address, pet names, date of birth, phone number, favorite team.

-Coming up with a strong password that would meet all the requirements above and at the same time be as easy to remember as possible is not the easiest task.
-I suggest you don't put it off and  come up with some strong passwords for yourself right now.
+Coming up with a strong password that would meet all the requirements above and at the same time be easy to remember is not the easiest task.
+I suggest you not to put it off and  come up with some strong high importance passwords for yourself right now.